-This year under review marks the sixth year since the establishment of Bungoma County Women and Youth Empowerment Fund.
-This year we didn't disburse any loan as the focus was on the sensitization and capacity building of the officers and the community at large.
-Cumulatively, since the inception of this revolving Fund, loans amounting to twenty eight million shillings have been disbursed of which sixteen million (61%) have been repaid.
-A number of Women and Youth Groups that benefitted from the Fund has been sensitized and capacity build on the operations of the Fund to appreciate and comply with the repayment schedule.
+This year under review marks the seventh year since the establishment of Bungoma County Women and Youth Empowerment Fund.
+Cumulatively, since the inception of this revolving Fund, loans amounting to twenty five million shillings have been disbursed of which ten million (40%) have been repaid.
+A number of Youth Groups that benefitted from the Fund need to be sensitized and capacity build on the operations of the Fund to appreciate and comply with the repayment schedule as well as mandate of the fund

-The Fund has recorded a number of success stories despite the various challenges with regard to its operation.
+The Fund has recorded a number of success stories despite the various challenges with regard to its administration and sustainability.
 They have enhanced their economic activities and social status through entrepreneurial activities and hence achieved value for money.
-This was informed by the monitoring and evaluation exercise that we undertake in all the forty five wards across the county yearly.
+This was informed by the monitoring and evaluation exercise that we undertake in all the forty five wards across the county annually.
 The exercise is aimed at assessing the impact and success of the Fund since its inception as well as finding out the ways to effectively achieve the Fund objectives.
-Eleven groups were given loans per ward.
+Ten groups were given loans per ward.
 It's apparent that many more groups are yarning for the funds to enhance their economic activities.
-Majority of the group keep poultry, dairy farming, bee keeping, table banking, cereals and tree nurseries.
+Majority of the group keep poultry, fish farming, bee keeping, boda boda, cereals and tree nurseries.

 Capacity building and creating general public awareness is paramount to the success of the Fund.
-This includes training on group dynamics, entrepreneurial skills, project management, record keeping as well as tenders reserved for Women and Youth at both county and national government levels.
+This includes training on group dynamics, entrepreneurial skills, project management, record keeping as well as tenders reserved for women at both county and national government level.
 These activities call for more resources, determination, dedication, proper management and funding to achieve the desired goals.

-Currently the Fund is governed by the Bungoma County Women and Youth Empowerment Fund regulations.
-This has been reviewed with an aim of separating Women and Youth as beneficiaries of the Fund.
-This will help tackle the specific needs of Women and Youth at both individual and group levels by catering for their unique needs.
+Currently the Fund is governed by the Bungoma County Youth and Women Empowerment Fund regulation.
+This has been reviewed with an aim of separating Women Fund from Youth Fund.
+This will help tackle the specific needs of youths at both individual and group levels by catering for their unique needs.
 The reviewed regulations will also help cut down on costs with regard to Fund administration and general needs of each fund.
-The reviewed regulations, once put in place, will bring in to existence more products tailored for Women and Youth both at individual and group levels.
-Also a prompt and continuous evaluation will be in place to ensure the desired objectives of the Fund as well as value for money are achieved.
-These will guarantee a revolving and self-sustaining the fund in the long-term.
+The reviewed regulations, once put in place, will bring in to existence more products tailored for Women both at individual and group levels.
+Also a prompt and continuous monitoring and evaluation will be in place to ensure the desired objectives of the Fund as well as value for money are achieved.
+These will guarantee a revolving and self-sustaining fund in the long-term.